-Abstract- The study investigates the relationship between three different types of unemployment and urban self-employment in China.
-In spite of numerous studies on factors driving entrepreneurship and self-employment, previous literature has not shed a consistent light on the association between unemployment and self-employment.
-This study therefore drills down to three different types of unemployment-retirement resignation, and layoff to further conduct this investigation.
+The study investigates the relationship between three different types of unemployment and entrepreneurship and self-employment, previous literature has not shed a consistent light on the association between unemployment and self-employment.
+This study therefore drills down to three different types of unemploymentâ??"retirement resignation, and layoff to further conduct this investigation.
 Data from the China Labor Statistical Yearbooks are used.
-A panel data model is adopted to examine three different unemployment forces for self-employment propensity-retirement propensity, resignation propensity, and layoff propensity among the unemployed.
-We found that retirement and resignation among those unemployed are associated with self-employment rate growth, while the effect of those laid-off is unclear.
-The study interpreted the findings and indicated research limitations and future research directions.
+A panel data model is adopted to examine three different unemployment forces for self-employment propensityâ??"retirement propensity, resignation propensity, and layoff unemployed are associated with self-employment rate growth, while the effect of those laid-off is unclear.
+The study interpreted the findings and indicated research limitations and future